Feelings Are Not Facts: 7 Emotional Shifts That Change How You Think Instantly

 Impacts of trusting every feeling in us

-You may make significant changes in your life by learning to trust each feeling you go through.
+You can make significant changes in your life by learning to trust each feeling you experience.
 For instance, you might pass up chances to apply for a job you’re qualified for if you believe that you have feelings of inferiority or low self-esteem.

 Similarly, even if following a strict diet is bad for your health, you might stick with it if you trust your thoughts about being overweight.